-The Company currently earns no operating revenues and will require additional capital to advance both the Nyngan Scandium Project and the Honeybugle property.
+The Company currently earns no operating revenues and will require additional capital to advance the Nyngan property.
 The Company's ability to continue as a going concern is uncertain and is dependent upon the generation of profits from mineral properties, obtaining additional financing and maintaining continued support from its shareholders and creditors.
 These are material uncertainties that raise substantial doubt about the Company's ability to continue as a going concern.
-If additional financial support is not received or operating profits are not generated, the carrying values of the Company's assets may be adversely affected.
+If additional financial support is not received, or operating profits are not generated, the carrying values of the Company's assets may be adversely affected.